SimonPhoenix96/spectral-scribe/README.md

 - Integrates with Chrome's tabs and runtime APIs for web page interaction.
 - Uses fetch API for making requests to AI services.
 - Implements error handling and loading indicators for a smooth user experience.
+- Utilizes Chrome's storage API for securely storing API keys.

 ## Setup

 1. Clone the repository.
-2. Add your Anthropic (Claude) and Akash API keys to the respective constants.
-3. Load the extension in Chrome's developer mode.
+2. Load the extension in Chrome's developer mode.
+3. Access the options page to set your Anthropic (Claude) and Akash API keys.

 ## Usage